ricardoquesada/bluepad32/docs/supported_gamepads.md

 [![ds3_gamepad][dualshock_3]][12]

 - Tested with genuine DS3.
 Clones might not work.
-- Supported features: force feedback, player LEDs
+- Supported features: rumble, player LEDs
 - Requires that the [DS3 is manually paired][pair_ds3] to the Unijoysticle device.
 - Disabled by default since it conflicts with Nintendo Switch.
 To enable it edit: [uni_config.h]